bra1nDump/kill-my-mac/readme.md

 ## How to uninstall?
 You can do either option:
 - In terminal run `rm ~/Library/LaunchAgents/com.bra1ndump.kill-my-mac.plist`, this will prevent the script from running.
 You can run `./install.sh` to enable again
+- In the directory where you cloned the project run `./uninstall.sh`.
+Same as above.
 - Open the [shutdown-job.sh](./shutdown-job.sh) script where you installed this project and comment out the last if statement that has this line: `osascript -e 'tell application "System Events" to shut down'`.
 Uncomment it again to re-enable

 ## How does it actually work?